Muia23/Pass-Locker/README.md

     For linux/ubuntu users : Git

-## To Run
-The user needs to run the app in their terminal
+## Project setup instruction
+To get the application program:

+1. Clone this repository.
+2. Open terminal.
+3. Move to the pass-locker directory
+4. Run the application using
         $ ./main.py

 ## License info
 MIT License